-The Tahune Airwalk is an attraction within the Tahune Adventures park.
+The Tahune Airwalk (often referred to as the Tasmania Airwalk) is an attraction within the Tahune Adventures park.
 This park is located on Arve Road, approximately 28 kilometres from Geeveston or 88 kilometres south of Hobart.

-Below I’ve pinned the exact location of the Tahune Adventures park.
+Below I've pinned the exact location of the Tahune Adventures site.

 This combined tour heads 40 metres below and above ground!
 You'll get return accommodation transfers, guided tours of the caves, entry to the Tahune Airwalk and all fees are included.

 This is one of the most cost-effective ways to experience two of the best attractions in southern Tasmania in a single day.

 Book: Hastings Caves & Tahune Tour From Hobart - $5 OFF with code OLLY5

 How to Get to the Tahune Forest Airwalk from Hobart

 If you're not booking a guided tour from Hobart, then you can also drive here yourself.